-- State Lands: - Habitat improvement projects in the Columbia Plateau MDMZ beneficial to mule deer have been developed on WDFW Wildlife Areas but current management planning activities will likely identify additional habitat restoration and conservation needs in the zone - o https://wdfw.wa.gov/lands/wildlife areas/management plans - Federal Lands: - No mule deer-specific projects are being conducted at this time but some postfire restoration work has been conducted on BLM and adjacent private lands in the zone

-- Other Partnerships: - USFWS Partners for Wildlife SO3362 Grant: Moses Coulee Preserve Fence Modification Project - Awarded \$150,480 in 2019, this project is a partnership between Pheasants Forever and The Nature Conservancy to implement improvement and modification of 10 miles of fencing currently impeding movement of mule deer in the Douglas Subherd - Washington Department of Fish and Wildlife and USDA have worked with private landowners to enroll over 112,000 acres in the SAFE initiative of CRP nearly all within this zone.
+- State Lands: - Habitat improvement projects in the Columbia Plateau MDMZ beneficial to mule deer have been developed on Department Wildlife Areas but current management planning activities will likely identify additional habitat restoration and conservation needs in the zone - o https://wdfw.wa.gov/lands/wildlife\areas/management\plans - Federal Lands: - No mule deer-specific projects are being conducted at this time, but some post-fire restoration work has been conducted on BLM and adjacent private lands in the zone - Other Partnerships: - USFWS Partners for Wildlife SO3362 Grant: Moses Coulee Preserve Fence Modification Project - Awarded \$150,480 in 2019, this project is a partnership between Pheasants Forever and The Nature Conservancy to implement improvement and modification of 10 miles of fencing currently impeding movement of mule deer in the Douglas Subherd - o 2020 Project Update: Planning work with partners is finalized and fencing work will be completed in 2021. - The Department and USDA have worked with private landowners to enroll over 112,000 acres in the SAFE initiative of CRP nearly all within this zone.
 The SAFE program establishes quality wildlife habitat by requiring native species and high species diversity.
-The majority of SAFE in Washington develops shrub-steppe plant communities.
-While prairie grouse and shrub-steppe obligate birds are the focal species for SAFE, mule deer and other species undoubtedly benefit from these projects as well. - On-going improvement project funded by the Department of Ecology Office of Columbia River (DOEOCR), located in GMU 272 in Grant County, where the riparian corridor along Crab Creek between Stratford and Moses Lake is being hydrated due to increasing water flows associated with the Bureau of Reclamation's Supplemental Feed Route Project.
-The DOEOCR has provided funds for WDFW to plant trees and shrubs that provide forage for mule deer and control Russian olive (Elaeagnus angustifolia) and the invasive common reed (Phragmites australis), which will likely improve habitat for mule deer.
+The majority of SAFE in Washington develops shrubsteppe plant communities.
+While prairie grouse and shrubsteppe obligate birds are the focal species for SAFE, mule deer and other species undoubtedly benefit from these projects as well. - On-going improvement project funded by the Department of Ecology Office of Columbia River (DOEOCR), located in GMU 272 in Grant County, where the riparian corridor along Crab Creek between Stratford and Moses Lake is being hydrated due to increasing water flows associated with the Bureau of Reclamation's Supplemental Feed Route Project.
+The DOEOCR has provided funds for the Department to plant trees and shrubs that provide forage for mule deer and control Russian olive (Elaeagnus angustifolia) and the invasive common reed (Phragmites australis), which will likely improve habitat for mule deer.